yjhenl/Instacart-Grocery-Basket-Analysis/README.md

 <img src="https://github.com/YJLdata/Instacart-Grocery-Basket-Analysis/blob/main/instacart_logo.png" width="300" height="50">

 Instacart, an online grocery store that operates through an app, already has very good sales, but they want to uncover more information about their sales patterns.
-The objective of this study is to analyse customer behavior and uncover patterns for growth.
+The objective of this study is to analyze customer behavior and uncover patterns for growth.

 ## Key Questions
 The stakeholders would like to be able to answer the following key questions: